Divorce

 The decision to get a lawyer during your divorce does not have to be a sign of acrimony.
 It's simply a way to protect yourself and reduce stress during the proceedings.
 Plus, if the divorce is contentious, then you'll have someone who understands the legal system to defend your rights and advocate for your position.

 McAlister Law Firm, LLC is perfectly suited for this job.
-We have 22 years of legal experience, and we know family law very well.
+We have 25 years of legal experience (by 2025), and we know family law very well.
 We've helped many clients with their divorce, and we're confident that we can help you as well.

 Call now for a free consultation.
 We offer same-day appointments, and we can meet at your home if you need.
 We're also available after hours or on weekends by appointment.
 We're proud to be a hands-on law firm that always takes your call!